Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Housed in a former hardware store, La Quincaillerie has all the raw materials for a fabulous dining experience.
-The staff are friendly if slightly frenetic.
+The staff is friendly if slightly frenetic.
 The interior's Horta-inspired industrial qualities are striking and the food is quite simply fantastic, especially the impeccably fresh seafood.
 Open for dinner all week and lunch Monday to Friday.
-Bookings essential well in advance.
+Bookings are essential and they need to be made well in advance.

 Belgian brasseries are scattered throughout Brussels so it's hard to tell which are truly outstanding and worth seeking out.
 But there are consistently good reports about this local secret, tucked away at the end of a back street in Ixelles.